For the 1975-2020 Data (November 2022 Submission)

 Intraoperative radiation therapy (IORT): An intensive radiation treatment that is administered during surgery.
 IORT allows direct radiation to the target area while sparing normal surrounding tissue.
 IORT is used to treat cancers that are difficult to remove during surgery and when there is a concern that microscopic amounts of cancer may remain.
 IORT is often combined with conventional radiation therapy, which is usually administered before surgery.
 IORT allows higher effective doses of radiation to be used compared with conventional radiation therapy, as it allows doctors to temporarily move nearby organs or shield them from radiation exposure.

-I have read and understand the limitations of the SEER RT and chemotherapy data described above and will include a description of relevant limitations in any analyses published using the SEER data.
+I have read and understand the limitations of the treatment data described above and will include a description of relevant limitations in any analyses published using the SEER data.
 I acknowledge that the SEER Program has advised me that there are substantive concerns about using these data to address certain research questions as described above.
 I understand that any findings from such analyses may be inaccurate or misleading.